-Hello, I have joined a company and even after 4 months no appointment letter has been given.
-I have asked other employees and its the same with others as well, some have completed 2 years and no letter.
-Its bosses decision whom to give and whom to not, mostly like 90% have no appointment letter.
-Initially only offer leters are given.
-Also they keep original marksheet and dont return them till you leave the company.
-Both these sounds illegal but I have no idea about the company HR laws and whom to complain.
-In company the HR members says they cant do anything and no one else takes the responsibility.
-Other staff members do not complain for the fear of being given a memo or job loss.
-How can this be dealt with, please guide.
+Hello, I have joined a company, and even after 4 months, no appointment letter has been given.
+I have asked other employees, and it's the same with others as well; some have completed 2 years and still have no letter.
+It's the boss's decision whom to give and whom not to; mostly, like 90%, have no appointment letter.
+Initially, only offer letters are given.
+Also, they keep original mark sheets and don't return them until you leave the company.
+Both of these practices sound illegal, but I have no idea about the company's HR laws and whom to complain to.
+In the company, the HR members say they can't do anything, and no one else takes responsibility.
+Other staff members do not complain for fear of being given a memo or losing their job.
+How can this be dealt with?
+Please guide.

 From India, New Delhi

-These things happen only under unprofessional management.
-Many (employers) think that by not giving appointment orders they are in safe side that the employees cannot claim any permanency or other rights under labour laws.
-In fact contract of employment need not necessarily be in writing but an oral order will do the purpose.
-Only thing is that in a court, it is the employee who should prove that he was/ has been employed in the company and in order to prove it he should have the relevant pages of attendance register, wages register or other documents like work instructions, approvals, etc in which his signature is available.
-For coverage of ESI or PF, the authorities will not ask for your appointment orders but they are concerned only with Muster Rolls and Wages Register.
-Similarly, if you have your name entered in the Attendance Register and Wages register, that is a proof of employment.
-Even an appointment order can be challenged in the court because it is not a proof of having been employed.
+These issues occur only under unprofessional management.
+Many employers believe that by not providing appointment orders, they are on the safe side, thinking employees cannot claim permanency or other rights under labor laws.
+In fact, a contract of employment need not necessarily be in writing; an oral agreement will suffice.
+The crucial point is that in court, it is the employee who must prove that they have been employed by the company.
+To prove this, they should have relevant pages of the attendance register, wages register, or other documents like work instructions, approvals, etc., with their signature.
+For coverage of ESI or PF, authorities will not request appointment orders; they are concerned only with Muster Rolls and Wages Register.
+Similarly, having your name entered in the Attendance Register and Wages Register serves as proof of employment.
+Even an appointment order can be challenged in court because it is not proof of having been employed.

-In an establishment having certified Standing Orders, naturally, there should be included in the standing orders a clause how appointment order will be issued and therefore, in such organisation if an employee does not get appointment order before or on joining, the matter can be taken up as a violation of the process.
-But in a small establishment and in organisations not covered by Industrial Employment Standing Orders Act, unless and otherwise you do not have a written procedures/ HR Manual, you are out of all these formalities and you cannot demand the way you wish.
+In an establishment with certified Standing Orders, there should naturally be a clause included in the standing orders outlining how appointment orders will be issued.
+Therefore, in such organizations, if an employee does not receive an appointment order before or upon joining, the matter can be considered a violation of the process.
+However, in a small establishment or in organizations not covered by the Industrial Employment Standing Orders Act, if you do not have written procedures or an HR Manual, you are exempt from these formalities and cannot demand as you wish.

-Despite all the above, I must say that by giving appointment order, the employer is establishing a legal relationship with the employee.
-Moreover, it is a sign of employer following a procedure.
-Therefore, the employer in question is a one man show person and by working for him you will be wasting your time and career.
-It is advisable to find some good job as soon as possible because this guy is going to be a problem maker for you and others who are employed there.
+Despite all the above, I must emphasize that by issuing an appointment order, the employer establishes a legal relationship with the employee.
+Moreover, it signifies that the employer follows a procedure.
+Therefore, if the employer in question is a sole proprietor, by working for them, you may be wasting your time and career.
+It is advisable to seek alternative employment promptly as this individual may cause issues for you and others employed there.

 Madhu.T.K